eclipse-ditto/ditto-examples/mqtt-bidirectional/README.md

 We will use an Octopus-board with an ESP8266 on it.
 It has several sensors built in, but for simplicity we will just use it's temperature and altitude sensor.
-To show the functionality of Eclipse Ditto messages, we will switch on/switch off a LED on the Octopus-board through it.
+To show the functionality of Eclipse Ditto messages, we will switch on/off a LED on the Octopus-board through it.

 Furthermore, the webapp will show all things contained under a specific namespace, listen to server sent events, let us modify a selected thing and also send messages to it.

 ## Setting up ditto